fluid-project/sjrk-story-telling/docs/GRADES-UI.md

 * `sjrk.storyTelling.ui` is used to set up UI contexts (parts of a page).
 * `sjrk.storyTelling.ui.storyEditor` is an editing interface for a `story` (which it has as a component).
-It has a handlebars template associated with it called `storyEditor.hbs`, and a `binder` to connect the title, author and keywords fields to their respective model values in the `story`.
+It has a handlebars template associated with it called `storyEditor.handlebars`, and a `binder` to connect the title, author and keywords fields to their respective model values in the `story`.
 It makes use of a `dynamicViewComponentManager` called **blockManager** to add blocks of varying types on demand.
 The `reorderer` component is for reordering individual blocks via buttons on each (see `sjrk.storyTelling.block.editor` above), by pressing `CTRL + UP` or `CTRL + DOWN` (or in macOS, `CTRL + SHIFT + UP` or `CTRL + SHIFT + DOWN`) or by dragging and dropping a block.
 * `sjrk.storyTelling.ui.storyViewer` is to view a single story.
-Its handlebars template is `storyViewer.hbs`.
+Its handlebars template is `storyViewer.handlebars`.
   There is also a special version of the `storyViewer` called the `storyPreviewer` which is meant to be used in the `storyEdit` page (more info below).
   * has a `fluid.orator` component called **orator** for reading out various content on demand
 * `sjrk.storyTelling.ui.storyBrowser` shows a list of all the stories in the database.
-Its handlebars template is `storyBrowse.hbs`.
+Its handlebars template is `storyBrowse.handlebars`.
 * `sjrk.storyTelling.base.page` represents a single HTML page, including all interactions within that page.
 It is the highest-level interface management grade.
 It has:
   * a `fluid.prefs.cookieStore` for storing site preferences,
-  * a `ui` grade called **menu** for top-level links and controls, with an associated template called `menu.hbs`.
+  * a `ui` grade called **menu** for top-level links and controls, with an associated template called `menu.handlebars`.
   * a component for [User Interface Options](https://wiki.fluidproject.org/pages/viewpage.action?pageId=29959408) with some associated events to dynamically redraw the page contents when the language is changed, and
   * a component for each `ui` in the tool and wiring for communication of relevant information between them.